 - 1 Corinthians 13 is not really a romantic book about Christian marriage but we can apply it to marriage easily!

 - And to stay connected with other wives trying to live this same way (check out the Facebook group where Christian Wives chose Hope and Joy in every Season)

 I need to treat my husband with the same love I showed others!
-Isn’t it crazy that I am kind and loving to everyone around me but not at home!?!?!?!
+Isn’t it crazy that I am kind and loving to everyone around me but not always the same at home!?!?!?!
 Can you relate?

 1 Corinthians 13 Love Is A Verb